Frequently Asked Questions

 Step 1: Set up Microsoft 365

 In the Microsoft 365 setup page, Microsoft recommends using a TXT record to verify your domain.
-The TXT record usually looks something like this: MS=ms12345678 (the numbers are variable).
+The TXT record usually looks something like this: MS=ms12345678 (your numbers will differ).
 Copy the record and go back to ISNIC’s page.

 Step 2: Set your domain up on ISNIC’s nameservers